 Professor Lacer’s eyes narrowed.
 “I was not aware.
 I will discuss this with him.”

-‘Professor Lacer might be skeptical of Myrddin’s accomplishments, but I have proof that whoever made it did things I’ve never heard of before.
-So I stole Myrddin’s journal, or something.
+‘Professor Lacer might be skeptical of Myrddin’s accomplishments, but I have proof that whoever made the transformation amulet did things I’ve never heard of before.
+So I stole Myrddin’s journal or something.
 Stars above, no wonder they’re all so desperate to catch me.’
-She shuddered.
-She wondered again if there were some way to get rid of it, just give it back, without endangering herself.
+She shuddered, wondering again if there were some way to get rid of it, to just give it back, without endangering herself.

-‘But more immediately pressing, Professor Lacer wants to examine my ward, or at least, how its magic works.
+‘But more immediately pressing, Professor Lacer wants to examine my ward, or at least how its magic works.
+It makes sense, since they are under the impression that the divination-diverting ward Liza created for me is actually some mysterious boon given by the Raven Queen.
 Is there a chance that he finds something dangerous?
 No matter my desire for control or privacy, the possible danger involved in a spell cast by the Raven Queen is arguably more important than my comfort.
 There’s no way I can just refuse a checkup.
 Should I contact Oliver, or maybe Liza, to warn them?
 How risky is this?
 Do I need to give up my identity as Sebastien and leave the University in advance?’